Would you survive the Palace of the Butterfly?

 You were young when you were first published.
 I’m young, too.
 What’s your advice for young writers wanting to be published?

-I think the advice is the same no matter how old you are.
-Everyone has to go through the same process.
-Everyone has to write for endless hours, rewrite, work hard, weep over sections that aren’t turning out.
+I don’t love giving advice, because what do I know, but if pressed, I would say, ‘Don’t think of yourself as a young writer’.
+You’re a writer, full-stop.
+Everyone has to go through the same process, regardless of age; everyone has to write for endless hours, rewrite, work hard, weep over sections that aren’t turning out, and then rewrite again.
 It doesn’t matter whether you’re 15 or 55.

 I read your book in German and I know you live in Switzerland, but whenever you tweet/blog it’s in English.
 Why is that?
 Do you translate your own books to German?